 Chocolate Labs are often from show or pet lines

-Now, here’s where the chocolate Lab comes in.
+Now, here’s where the chocolate Labrador comes in.

 It just so happens that many chocolate Labs are from show-bred lines – these are American chocolate Labs.